epsylon3/odbgscript/doc/ReadMe.txt

 --------------
 Gets information about asm command
 "info" can be :
+	- COMMAND for asm command string (like OPCODE)
 	- DESTINATION for Destination of jump/call/return
+	- SIZE for number of command bytes
-	- COMMAND for asm command string
+	- TYPE for asm command string (one of C_xxx, see OllyDbg Plugin API)

 Example:
 	GCI eip, DESTINATION